-The Producer will need to present a thorough plan to the faculty that addresses the following:
+The Producer will need to present a thorough plan to the Head of Production (Tony) that addresses the following:

 - Why this location is essential to the success of the film.